theobald-software/kb.theobald-software.github.io/content/_yunio/integrating-a-yunio-service-with-power-automate.md

 2. Click on **Import an OpenAPI file** and give the connector a name of your choice.
 Select the previously downloaded service definition from your harddrive and click on **Continue**.
 The other import methods can also be used in principle, but are not explained in this article.
 Importing a locally stored definition is the most common method.
 3. In the **General** screen you can upload a connector icon of your choice. <br> If yunIO is installed on a local server environment, the checkbox at *Connect via on-premises gateway* can be selected.<br>
-If TLS is enabled in yunIO, the HTTPS scheme is pre-selected.
-In this example, TLS is not enabled, so HTTP is set.<br>
+With [TLS enabled](https://help.theobald-software.com/en/yunio/server-settings#transport-layer-security) in the yunIO server settings, the HTTPS scheme is pre-selected.
+In this example, TLS is disabled, so the HTTP scheme is set.<br>
 Under **Host** the host address for yunIO service consumption with the respective port is preset.
-For local installations, as it is the case in this example, the host address is *localhost*. <br>
+For local installations, as it is the case in this example, the host address is *localhost*.<br>
 The **Base URL** box represents extensions of the REST service URL that is triggered with the custom connector.
 Nothing needs to be changed here. <br>
 ![Power-Automate-Custom-Connector-Ceneral.png](/img/contents/yunio/power-automate-custom-connector-general.png){:class="img-responsive"}
 Keep in mind that as soon as you integrate services from a local yunIO installation with a cloud hosted platform such as Power Automate you need some sort of gateway to tunnel the connection.